 The idea of America is a mutt-culture, isn’t it?
 Who the hell is American if not everybody else?
 We are – and should be – a big, messy, anarchic polyglot of dialects and accents and different skin tones.
 Like our kitchens.
 We need more Latinos to come here.
 And they should, whenever possible, impregnate our women.

 The books, shows, and magazine articles have enlightened Americans to rethink about what they eat.
 The naked lunch at the end of their fork, to use William S. Burroughs’s phrase.
+(Although the title was suggested by Jack Kerouac.)
 Food is sensual, elemental, reflects where we are and the ingredients were proud.
 Food encapsulates history, capital, politics, and biology into tasty little packages for our consuming pleasure.
 If Julia Child was the First Wave, Anthony Bourdain is the Second Wave.